MilesCranmer/DispatchDoctor.jl/README.md

 format than `@code_warntype`.
 Both packages can also descend into your function calls to help you locate the source of the instability.

+## Caveats

+- Using `@stable` is likely to increase precompilation time.
+(To reduce this effect, try the `default_codegen_level` above)
+- Using `@stable` over an entire package may result in flagging type instabilities on small functions that act as aliases and may otherwise be inlined by the Julia compiler.
+Try putting `@unstable` on any suspected such functions if needed.

 ## Credits

 Many thanks to @chriselrod and @thofma for tips on this